Tree-based Learning for High-Fidelity Prediction of Chaos: Results

-The next benchmark we use is the Lorenz system, a prototypical continuous chaotic system: ${(\dot{x}, \dot{y}, \dot{z}) = (\sigma(y-x), x(\rho-z)-y, xy-\beta z)}$.
-Due to multiple nonlinear terms in the generating dynamics, simple round-off error is enough to cause computational Lorenz system forecasts to diverge quickly, making the system difficult to numerically forecast.
+\begin{sloppypar} The next benchmark we use is the Lorenz system, a prototypical continuous chaotic system: ${(\dot{x}, \dot{y}, \dot{z}) = (\sigma(y-x), x(\rho-z)-y, xy-\beta z)}$ \cite{lorenz2017deterministic}.
+Due to multiple nonlinear terms in the generating dynamics, a simple round-off error is enough to cause computational Lorenz system forecasts to diverge quickly, making the numerical forecasting of the system difficult.
 We select the typical parameters $\sigma = 10$, $\beta = 8/3$, and $\rho = 28$.
-For both Figs. \ref{fig:lsattractor} and \ref{fig:lorenz_comparison} RK45 is used to generate training and testing data, where $[x_0, y_0, z_0]=[1,1,1]$ and 10,000 transient points are removed to produce signals on the chaotic attractor.
-Fig. \ref{fig:lsattractor} uses $dt=0.005$ to produce more accurate correlation dimension estimations (both for test and predicted data), and uses 100,000 and 60,000 training and testing points, respectively.
-Fig. \ref{fig:lorenz_comparison} uses $dt=0.01$ and 87,815 and 2,184 training and testing points, respectively; after removing 10,000 transient points, 25 Lyapunov times worth of data is reserved for testing assuming a greatest Lyapunov exponent of $\lambda_{max}=0.8739$ \cite{geurts2020lyapunov}.
-For clarity, Fig. \ref{fig:lorenz_comparison} cuts off at 16 Lyapunov time.
-Fig. \ref{fig:lsattractor} demonstrates TreeDOX's ability to predict long term dynamics, while Fig. \ref{fig:lorenz_comparison} portrays TreeDOX's self-evolved forecast accuracy in comparison to current methods.
+For both Figs.~\ref{fig:lsattractor} and \ref{fig:lorenz_comparison} RK45 is used to generate training and testing data, where $[x_0, y_0, z_0]=[1,1,1]$ and $dt=0.01$.
+Fig.~\ref{fig:lsattractor} uses 25,000 and 50,000 training and testing points, respectively, and Fig.~\ref{fig:lorenz_comparison} uses 25,000 and 1,500 training and testing points, respectively.
+Note that in Fig.~\ref{fig:lorenz_comparison} a greatest Lyapunov exponent of $\lambda_{max}=0.8739$ is assumed \cite{geurts2020lyapunov}.
+Fig.~\ref{fig:lsattractor} demonstrates TreeDOX's ability to predict long-term dynamics, while Fig.~\ref{fig:lorenz_comparison} portrays TreeDOX's self-evolved forecast accuracy in comparison to current methods. \end{sloppypar}